 The result of this judgment will be either Hell or entrance into the kingdom reign of Christ on Earth.
 Our Lord's words, where he refers to the entrance into his Kingdom as eternal life, is because each one who is allowed to enter his Kingdom at that time will already be possessors of eternal life through faith in him.
 As you have it in John 10:27-28,

 My sheep listen to my voice; I know them, and they follow me.
 I give them eternal life, and they shall never perish; no one can snatch them out of my hand.

 Eternal life, you see, is not something the people of God will be given someday.
 It is something they already possess.

 You will notice that Daniel says that the other beasts had been stripped of their authority, but were allowed to live for a period of time.
 This simply means that the other three kingdoms will be represented in Christ's Kingdom on Earth, as well.
 Each one will be present and accounted for.
-That will be due to the fact that saved individuals from those nations and territories will have entered Christ's Kingdom from the Judgment of the Nations.
+That will be due to the fact that saved individuals from those nations and territories will have entered Christ's Kingdom after the Judgment of the Nations.
 According to Daniel, this will not be the case, however, with Antichrist's revived Roman empire ... as represented by the fourth beast in Daniel's vision.
 All who were a part of that ungodly system will perish.
-So, the Millennium will mark the final existence of the other three beasts (empires).
+So, the Millennium will be marked by the final existence of the other three empires (beasts).
 After that, they will no longer exist because the entire known universe will have been dissolved and replaced by a new heavens and a new earth (II Peter 3:7, 10; Rev. 20:11; 21:1).

 For the Father judges no one, but has committed all judgment to the Son, that all should honor the Son just as they honor the Father.
 He who does not honor the Son does not honor the Father who sent Him.